hyosungjoo/group-level-XAI/README.md

 # Function 2: Fx_dipfit_save.m
 ### Overview
-This function includes dipole fitting procedure based on spatial pattern interpreted from compact CNN.
+This function includes a dipole fitting procedure based on spatial patterns interpreted from compact CNN.
-This function 1) read raw EEG datasets, 2) fit dipole, and 3) save EEG datasets which contain dipole fitting results
+This function 1) reads raw EEG datasets, 2) fits dipole, and 3) saves EEG datasets that contain dipole-fitting results
 ### Key parameters
-* spa_arr: Spatial pattern interpreted from compact CNN (NXM 2-D array).
-The spatial pattern will be used for dipole fitting.
+* spa_arr: Spatial pattern interpreted from compact CNN.
+The spatial pattern will be used for dipole fitting (NXM 2-D array)
   * N denotes the number of convolutional filters (our case: 800)
   * M denotes the number of EEG channels (our case: 64)
 * sub_size: The number of subjects (our case: 52)
-* bad_sub: 1-D array representing number of subjects (our case has two bad subjects - subject29, subject34)
+* bad_sub: 1-D array representing the number of subjects (our case has two bad subjects - subject29, subject34)
 * data_path: Path which includes data (The EEGlab dataset containing the dipole fitting results must be saved in the dipfit folder in data_path)
-* matlab_path: matlab folder path
+* matlab_path: Matlab folder path
 ### Usage (see main.m)
 ```MATLAB
 Fx_dipfit_save(spa_arr, sub_size, bad_sub, data_path, matlab_path)